google/WebFundamentals/src/content/en/android/trusted-web-activity/web-share-target/index.md

 There are a few things that can cause this.
 This is a checklist of things to look at:

  - Ensure that the Digital Asset Links validation is successful.
  - Check the JSON inside strings.xml for correctness.

+{% include "web/_shared/helpful.html" %}

+{% include "web/_shared/rss-widget-updates.html" %}

 [1]: https://web.dev/web-share-target/
 [2]: /web/android/trusted-web-activity/